Alcohol & Drug Rehab Centers That Accept Private Health Insurance

 As more and more Americans are succumbing to drug addiction while many more continue to struggle with alcohol use disorder, the need for accessible and quality treatment options is becoming increasingly urgent.
 In response to factors like escalating opioid overdose and the persistent threat of other new and existing substance abuse threats, lawmakers have been working harder to make sure prospective patients can pay for treatment through their employer-based or general health insurance.
 If you or a loved one are suffering from drug or alcohol addiction, your healthcare plan can help you offset costs and pay for all or part of your treatment.

-Some of the major healthcare plans that cover part or all of treatment can include:
+Some of the major healthcare plans that cover part or all of the treatment can include:

 Government Insurance that covers rehab: